tagn/knowledge-vault/TTRPG/Drakkenheim/Factions/Church of the Falling Fire.md

 ## Notes

-- "To stave off some impending evil, thousands of people need to take the sacrament and she (Lucritia) can stop that impending evil."
+- "To stave off some impending evil, thousands of people need to take the sacrament and she ([[Lucritia]]) can stop that impending evil."

-Leader of the group is "Lucritia"
+Leader of the group is "[[Lucritia]]"